takanory/slides/20220429pyconus/index.rst

    :width: 80%

 ..
 The story goes back to 2020.
-   PyCon US 2020 has accepted a talk with the same title.
+   PyCon US 2020 has accepted my talk with the same title.
    But that event went online at the last minute, and I provided a presentation video.
    This was unfortunate for me.
    You can see my video at this URL.